eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

     ...
 ```

-A complete and up-to-date list of the fields that can be queried is available [here](ocdb-search.md)
+A complete and up-to-date list of the fields that can be queried is available [Search the OCDB using the GUI](ocdb-search.md)

 ## Get Datasets